gve-sw/GVE_Devnet_MerakiMV_UCM_Integration/README.md

 *CUCM Connection*

 6. Add the username, password and base_url for the CUCM.
 Additionally add the phone number to dial when a vehicle is seen.
+You can find the documentation for the Dial URI, which initiates a new call to a given number, [here.](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cuipph/all_models/xsi/9-1-1/CUIP_BK_P82B3B16_00_phones-services-application-development-notes/CUIP_BK_P82B3B16_00_phones-services-application-development-notes_chapter_0101.html#CUIP_RF_DD875CB1_00) For more details on Cisco Unified IP Phone Services App Development you can refer to the documentation [here.](https://www.cisco.com/c/en/us/td/docs/voice_ip_comm/cuipph/all_models/xsi/9-1-1/CUIP_BK_P82B3B16_00_phones-services-application-development-notes/CUIP_BK_P82B3B16_00_phones-services-application-development-notes_chapter_011.html)
 ```
 username = " "
 password = " "